-The true leader of this revolt was Thomas Munzer who was the embodiment of all that was courageous in the revolt.
+The real leader of this revolt was Thomas Munzer who was the embodiment of all that was courageous in the uprising.
 He was a secular priest who called for social equality and called for the killing of all those who opposed change.

 In Mulhausen, which was free town he set up a commune, which lasted two months.
 He and his army of peasants were defeated in a battle with well-armed soldiers with large volumes of Guns.

-The revolt had support from a few towns, and some workers such as miners gave support to the rebellion but the urban centres were still too far underdeveloped to lend the support needed to defeat the knights and princes.
+The revolt had support from a few towns, and some workers such as miners gave support to the rebellion, but the urban centers were still too far underdeveloped to lend the support needed to defeat the knights and princes.

 Also in general the movement was beset by its own internal disputes and problems.
 In general battles remained local and provincial in their character, many peasants refused to come to the aid of their brothers fighting in other parts of the districts.
 Most of the peasants were killed in individual battles which militarily suited the prince’s down to a tee.

-The princes utilised trickery and outright deception against the peasantry, which through years of serfdom had grown accustomed to trusting their masters.
-On many occasions the princes made promises to the and when the peasants laid down their arms they were slaughtered by the princess armies.
+The princes utilized trickery and outright deception against the peasantry, which through years of serfdom had grown accustomed to trusting their masters.
+On many occasions the rulers made promises to the and when the peasants laid down their arms they were slaughtered by the princess armies.
 It has been said upwards of 100,000 peasants were killed.

 This persecution did not just stop at the general peasantry, the Anabaptists which took their name from the fact that they opposed the baptism the church carried out on new born children were treated no less harshly and were virtually exterminated as a movement, the Anabaptists although sharing Thomas Munzer “ communistic views” were nonviolent and pacifists in outlook.

-While the Anabaptists were considered a religious oddity and were considered by the Princes to be a dangerous enemy and in some quarters were considered revolutionaries.
+While the Anabaptists were considered a religious oddity and have been examined by the Princes to be a dangerous enemy and in some quarters were considered revolutionaries.
 They were driven out of most parts of Germany and were finally pushed to Holland.
 To survive the movement took up arms.
-In the old town of Munster the movement albeit for a short while had done what the peasants revolt had failed to do in setting up and controlling a whole town.
-It had however taken the whole of the German empire to drown it in blood.
+In the old town of Munster the flow albeit for a short while had done what the peasants revolt had failed to do in setting up and controlling a whole city.
+It had however taken the whole of the German Empire to drown it in blood.

 The church was deeply affected by these changes and had to adapt.
 Agricultural lands were developed to make profits.
 To increase its wealth it seized common lands and attacks the peasants.
 Peasantry began to hate the church.
 The new mode of economic developments had no need for the clergy as it began to develop its own science and education.
 Monasteries increasingly became obsolete and served no function.
 Priests became more lazy and baseness and vice became commonplace.